 folding pink paper into

-origami messages of peace,
+origami messages of peace, giving me this gift.

-is sweet and true when she sings.
+Andrea’s voice is sweet and true when she sings.

-is gentle when she talks.
+Andrea’s voice is gentle when she talks.
+Soft like a whisper,

-like a delicate miracle of water taking shape,
+like a delicate miracle of water taking shape, using harsh conditions of cold to make patterns of intricate beauty.

 When I attended l’École supérieure des beaux-arts de Tour, in France in 1972, one of the assignments was to create an abstract self-portrait.
 I never got around to painting the final version, but this is the coloured-pencil sketch I did for it.